 - Take the bus through Mt Cook to Christchurch, or the bus to Fox Glacier.
 I did the former, as I needed transportation to Christchurch.
 You could also drive either places.

-That's what I did last week! :) over 10 years ago
+That's what I did last week! :) almost 11 years ago

 It is a bit of a drive down south from Queenstown but the Fjords at Milford Sound are just amazing!!